Chiaki-Shen/ias-vlm-quantization-edge/proposal/NOVELTY_FEASIBILITY_AUDIT.md

 ### ❌ Standard Object Detection Quantization (v1 — rejected)
 - INT8 quantization of YOLO-family models on Jetson hardware is exhaustively documented by NVIDIA, Ultralytics, and open-source tutorials.
 - Prof. Liu rejected this direction explicitly: "too old, companies already do this."
-- Reporting mAP before/after quantization alone is an engineering exercise, not a research contribution.
+- Reporting mAP before/after quantization is an engineering exercise, not a research contribution.

 ### ❌ BEV Fusion & Multi-Sensor Pipelines
 - BEVFusion, BEVFormer, and sensor-fusion architectures dominate CVPR/NeurIPS submissions (2022–2025).
 Every major AV company publishes in this space.
 Academic differentiation is nearly impossible at the MS project level.

 ### ❌ End-to-End Autonomous Driving with Generative Models
 - Cosmos/World Foundation Models for autonomous driving are heavily pursued by NVIDIA Research with compute budgets no academic team can match.
-(An early misunderstanding attributed a Cosmos suggestion to Prof. Liu; this was traced to a teammate's misinterpretation of a class comment and explicitly dropped.)
+(An early misunderstanding attributed a Cosmos suggestion to Prof. Liu; this was traced to a teammate's misinterpretation of a class comment.
+We use Cosmos-Reason2-2B as an evaluation target, not as the research direction itself.)

 ### ❌ Uniform VLM Quantization Benchmarking
-- Applying the same precision level to an entire VLM and reporting average accuracy is already covered by standard quantization toolchains (TensorRT, llama.cpp).
-The interesting question is *which components* tolerate quantization and which don't — uniform benchmarking misses this entirely.
+- Applying the same precision level to an entire VLM and reporting average accuracy is covered by standard quantization toolchains (TensorRT, llama.cpp).
+The interesting question is *which components* tolerate quantization and which don't — uniform benchmarking misses this.

 ---